 Our environmental criteria also encompasses all of our packaging.
 Our liquid containers are made from recycled materials, which in turn can be recycled.
 Our cardboard boxes are also made from recycled paper and cardboard which again can be recycled.

 Most marinas have a waste recycling areas, so whenever you’re in port please place all your empty packaging in the appropriate bins.

-The introduction of the Detergent Regulations (EC) No 648/2004 has ensured that surfactants pass a more stringent “ultimate” biodegradability test.
-Special industrial or institutional surfactants that do not fulfill the criterion of ultimate biodegradability within the given time period, must pass the test for “primary” biodegradability (>80% within the given period).
+The introduction of the Detergent Regulations (EC) No 648/2004 has ensured that surfactants pass a more stringent “ultimate” biodegradability test and Ecoworks Marine products meet this criteria, i.e. >80% within 28 days.
 However, this accounts for a very small proportion of surfactants that are used in more specialist applications.
-Thus, claiming a product is “eco-friendly” or “green” on account on its biodegradability is somewhat misleading, as essentially all surfactants used in detergent formulations should satisfy the biodegradability criteria as laid down in the Detergent Regulations.
+Special industrial or institutional surfactants that do not fulfill the criterion of ‘ultimate’ biodegradability within the given time period, must pass the test for “primary” biodegradability (>20% within the given period).
+Thus, claiming a product is “eco-friendly” or “green” on account of its biodegradability is somewhat misleading, as essentially all surfactants used in detergent formulations should satisfy the biodegradability criteria as laid down in the Detergent Regulations.
 Biodegradability is thus a standard requirement and not a standalone property which makes a product environmentally or eco-friendly.